MaxLSB/mini-hourglass/README.md

 You can train the model yourself if you have a GPU.

 *Disclaimer*
-- The code can definitly be more efficient and improved.
 - No pre-made tokenizer.
 - No already pretrained model.
 - No transformers library.
+- Obviously the code can be more efficient and improved.

 Various datasets i used and tested:
 - [Kaggle's Haiku Dataset](https://www.kaggle.com/datasets/hjhalani30/haiku-dataset)